Tellusant/docs/papers/index.md

 ---
 title: "Scientific Papers et Plus"
 description: "Tellusant is based on science.
-We publish rigorous, peer-reviewed academic papers"
+We publish rigorous, peer-reviewed academic papers and more"
 image: /assets/social-card-pub.png
 ---